 Maternity and child health guidance

 Maternity and child health guidance is provided by public health nurses and physicians.
-The purpose of the clinics and the group activities in connection with them is to support and promote the mental and physical well-being of new parents. t is recommended that you contact the maternity clinic when your menstrual periods have stopped and a pregnancy test gives a positive result.
+The purpose of the clinics and the group activities in connection with them is to support and promote the mental and physical well-being of new parents.
+It is recommended that you contact the maternity clinic when a pregnancy test gives a positive result.

 Maternity and child health guidance in Helsinki

-The services for Swedish-speaking families with children from the entire Helsinki are centralised in the Kallio Family Centre.
+The services for Swedish-speaking families with children from the entire Helsinki are centralized in the Kallio Family Centre.
 Kallio Family centre has more services than only maternity and child health guidance.
-In Helsinki there are also other public healthcare centres that should offer guidance in Swedish.
+In Helsinki there are also other public healthcare centers that should offer guidance in Swedish.

 In Espoo you will find public Swedish maternity and child care at Iso Omena and in Tapiola (Hagalund).